LimitPoint/TimeWarp/README.md

 #### Antiderivative Examples

-Since the app code described above is itself an example of using numerical integration to compute time scaling only antiderivative examples are given here.
+Since the app code described in our [in-depth blog post](https://www.limit-point.com/blog/2022/time-warp) is itself an example of using numerical integration to compute time scaling only antiderivative examples are given here.

 Three different time scaling functions are defined by their antiderivatives: